nginxinc/nginx-ingress-workshops/Plus/labs/lab6/readme.md

 1. Inspect the NGINX Plus Dashboard.
 Look at the far right column of the `HTTP Upstreams` view and you see `HTTP Header` and `Response times` values in milliseconds.

-   Nginx Plus tracks the actual response time of the pods, when it receives the HTTP header, and when it receives the entire response body.
+   NGINX Plus tracks the actual response time of the pods, when it receives the HTTP header, and when it receives the entire response body.
 Wouldn't it be nice if you could actually send more requests to the pods responding the fastest?
 With NGINX Plus, you can do just that.

 1. Let's configure NGINX Ingress Controller to use a NGINX Plus Load Balancing algorithm called `Least-Time Last-Byte`  so that the most responsive (faster) pods are prioritized for more HTTP Requests.
 Apply the following manifest: